By Stefan Stenudd

 Tarot Minor Arcana

-The four Suits of the Tarot Card Deck
+The Four Suits of the Tarot Card Deck and Their Meaning

 The Tarot card deck consists of two parts - the Major Arcana (also called Trumps) with 22 cards and the Minor Arcana with the remaning 56 cards in four suits: Wands, Pentacles, Cups, and Swords.
 Here the four suits are presented, with links to all their cards and what they mean in divination.